Leslyndizeye/group_work/simple_todoList_application/README.md

 ## Usage

 1. **Start the Application**:
-   - Clone the repository.
+   - Clone the repository ().
-   -
+   - and we change the current directory to cd todolist_web_application
+   - after we change todolist_web_application to cd simple_todoList_application
    - first you should have node.js

    - Download install dependencies with `npm install`.